A new study published in the journal

-🆕 research: Analysis reveals some Ancient Greek sanctuaries had ramps which likely served as disabled access (📷)— 🅰ntiquity Journal is publishing from home (@AntiquityJ) July 21, 2020
+🆕 research: Analysis reveals some Ancient Greek sanctuaries had ramps which likely served as disabled access (📷)— 🅰ntiquity Journal (@AntiquityJ) July 21, 2020

 This is the earliest known evidence of ancient societies adapting their buildings to the needs of the disabled community

 By @debscavator 🆓 https://t.co/E0pLTOvIP0 pic.twitter.com/wy5UODxrdG